Is your ASUS laptop running slow? Does it keep freezing when you surf the Internet or work on a project?

 For new ASUS laptops, they’re probably running under Windows 10.
 The thing is Windows 10 is prone to several issues: malware attack, registry errors, and many others.
 Techradar listed 100 common problems.

 If you feel the whole system is sluggish for no good reason, it’s probably time to diagnose and fix potential Windows errors.
 Unfortunately, it’s not as easy as it might sound.
 Troubleshooting those errors manually is a daunting task.

 If you’re not a power user, it’s best to use a program like CCleaner to fix them.
 Besides finding Windows registry errors, the app also does a number of things such as managing startup, finding duplicate files, etc. which is all good for your PC.

 7. Hard Drive is Failing?
 Switch to SSD

-This solution applies to you when your ASUS laptop is loaded with a spinning hard disk drive (HDD).
-You may consider replacing it with a speedy solid state drive (SSD).
+This tip applies to you when your ASUS laptop is loaded with a spinning hard disk drive (HDD).
+You may consider replacing it with a speedy solid-state drive (SSD).
 Because according to a benchmark testing from StorageReviews, that file opening speed on SSD is up to 30% faster than HDD.

 However, we’ve to remind you though, SSD upgrades aren’t for everyone.
 If your ASUS is relatively new, you don’t need to upgrade.
 SSD upgrades are suitable for older laptops with hard drives that are under-performing.